eshohag/MapsterMappingExample/ReadMe.md

 ## Performance (approx benchmarks)

-AutoMapper: 10–15x slower than manual mapping in benchmarks (but fine for most apps).
+AutoMapper: 10–15x slower than manual mapping in benchmarks (but fine for most apps).<br>

-Mapster: ~1–2x slower than manual mapping with runtime mapping, equal speed with compile-time generation.
+Mapster: ~1–2x slower than manual mapping with runtime mapping, equal speed with compile-time generation.<br>
+✅Mapster is ~10× faster than AutoMapper at runtime, and with compile-time mapping it’s nearly as fast as handwritten code.

 ## ✅ Recommendation
 If you’re building a new modern API and care about performance, less boilerplate, and flexibility → Mapster. <br>